CIS565-Fall-2014/Project3-Pathtracer/README.md

 ![ResultImage](testure mapping_Cut.bmp)
 ![ResultImage](testure mapping2_Cut.bmp)
 * Further improvement:
 I would like to add the bump mapping effect for the next step.
 It should be easy to implement the effect.
-What I need to do is change the normal vector for every point.
+What I need to do is to change the normal vector for every point.

 ##Change light color:
 ![ResultImage](change color_depth_5_iteration_1000_Cut.bmp)